 \section{Simulations}

 In this section, we examine the finite-sample performance of the proposed testing procedure.

 We begin with a discussion of some implementation details.
-Our test employs three neural networks-based learners, which involve some tuning parameters.
-Many of these parameters are standard in neural networks learning, e.g., the number of hidden layers, the number of hidden nodes in each layer, the activation function, batch size, and epoch size.
-In our implementation, we set those parameters at their usual values as recommended by the literature.
-Specifically, for the DAG learning step, one tuning parameter is the sparsity parameter $\lambda$ in \eqref{eqn:DAG}.
-Following a similar strategy as in \cite{zheng2020learning}, we fix $\lambda=0.025$ in our implementation to speed up the computation.
-We have also experimented with a number of values of $\lambda$ in some interval and find the results are not overly sensitive.
-Moreover, $\lambda$ can be tuned via cross-validation.
-We set the rest of the parameters the same as in the implementation of \cite{zheng2020learning}.
+Our test employs three neural networks-based learners, which involve numerous tuning parameters.
+Many of these parameters are common, e.g., the number of hidden layers and hidden nodes, the activation function, batch size, and epoch size, and we set them at the typical values recommended in the literature.
+For the DAG learning step, one tuning parameter is the sparsity parameter $\lambda$ in \eqref{eqn:DAG}.
+Following \cite{zheng2020learning}, we fix $\lambda=0.025$ in our implementation to speed up the computation.
+We have also experimented with a number of values of $\lambda$ and find the results are not overly sensitive.
+It can also be tuned via cross-validation.
 For the supervised learning step, we employ the multilayer perceptron regressor implementation of \citet{SCIKit2011}.
 For the GANs training step, we follow the implementation of \citet{genevay2017learning}.
-There are three additional parameters associated with our test, including the number of transformation functions $B$, the number of pseudo samples $M$ produced by the GAN generator, and the number of observations $K$ in the batched standard error estimators $\widehat{\sigma}_{b,\textrm{CF}}^{(s)}$ and $\widehat{\sigma}_{b,\textrm{NCF}}^{(s)}$.
+There are three additional parameters associated with our test, including the number of transformation functions $B$, the number of pseudo samples $M$, and the number of observations $K$ in the batched standard error estimators.
 We have found that the results are not sensitive to the choice of $M$ and $K$, and we fix $M=100$ and $K=20$.
 For $B$, a larger value generally improves the power of the test, but also increases the computational cost.
-In our implementation, we set $B=2000$, which achieve a reasonable balance between the test accuracy and the computational cost.
+In our implementation, we set $B=2000$, which achieves a reasonable balance between the test accuracy and the computational cost.